jsbnr/nr-terraform-json-dashboards-native/readme.md

 ```

 ## State storage
-This boiler plate does not include remote state storage.
+This example does not include remote state storage.
 State will be stored locally.